pure-data/externals-howto/README.rst

             CLASS_DEFAULT,
             A_GIMME, 0);

-The class generator ``class_new`` has been extended by the argument ``A_GIMME``.
-This enables a dynamic number of arguments to be passed at the instantiation of the object.
+Class generator ``class_new`` has been extended by the argument ``A_GIMME``.
+This enables a dynamic number of arguments to be passed at object instantiation.

 ::